yulunwu8/Optically-Shallow-Deep/README.md

 - B3: pixels that are masked out

 A log file, an intermediate multi-band geotiff, and a preview PNG are also generated in the output folder.
 They can be deleted after the processing.

+## Training, test, and validation data

+All annotated shapefiles used in training, testing, and validating the DNN model are in the annotated_shapefiles folder, grouped by Sentinel-2 Scene ID.